ShellShoccar-jpn/MQTTwrapper/README.md

 ## FIRST, TRY THE "Hello, world!"
 EXAMPLE

 The best way to understand what the library is and how easy to use is to try the "Hello, world!" example first!
-Just after you have done "git clone" me, open the "./public_html/examples/helloworld.html" Then try each step written in the "How to Use Me" section on the HTML document.
+Just after you have done "git clone" me, open the "./public_html/examples/helloworld.html" with a web browser.
+Then try each step written in the "How to Use Me" section on the HTML document.

 ## HOW TO USE THIS LIBRARY